sj-data/scntron/README.md

 Here are a few examples of how to use ScnTron:

 - To convert a .scn file named "example.scn" to a .tif file, select option 1 from the main menu and follow the prompts.
-- To extract metadata from a .scn file named "example.scn", select option 2 from the main menu and follow the prompts.
-- To analyze a .scn file named "example.scn" for particle tracking, select option 3 from the main menu and follow the prompts.

 ## Credits